 The main monument to General Hancock is south of Gettysburg on East Cemetery Hill.
 It is on the east side of Baltimore Pike 75 yards northeast of the Evergreen Cemetery gatehouse.
 (39°49’16.8″N 77°13’44.0″W)

 Comrades and Friends

 Winfield Scott Hancock and his identical twin Hillary Baker Hancock were born on February 14, 1824 in Montgomery Square, Pennsylvania.
-He graduated from West Point in 1844 and joined the infantry.
+He graduated from West Point in the class of 1844 and joined the infantry.

-He served in the Mexican War under his namesake and was brevetted for gallant and meritorious conduct.
+Hancock served in the Mexican War under his namesake and was brevetted for gallant and meritorious conduct.
 A wound received at Churubusco prevented him from participating in the capture of Mexico City, which he always regretted.
-Between the wars Hancock served in a varierty of posts in Minnesota, Missouri, Florida, Kansas Utah and California.
+Between the wars Hancock served in a variety of posts in Minnesota, Missouri, Florida, Kansas Utah and California.

-With the outbreak of the war Hancock was given command of a brigade, and in the Peninsula campaign became known as “Hancock the Superb.”
-He took over his division from the mortally wounded Israel Richardson at Antietam, and led it in the attack on the Marye’s Heights at Fredericksburg, where he was wounded.
+With the outbreak of the war Hancock was given command of a brigade.
+In the Peninsula campaign became known as “Hancock the Superb.”
+He took over his division from the mortally wounded Israel Richardson at Antietam and led it in the attack on the Marye’s Heights at Fredericksburg, where he was wounded.

 He returned to command his division at Chancellorsville, where he was again wounded leading the rear guard in the Union retreat.
 He returned to command the 2nd Corps after Darius Couch left in disgust over Hooker’s handling of the army.
 It was just in time for the Battle of Gettysburg.